Sethugha/Masterblog-API/README.md

 # Masterblog-API
-The Masterblog API is a first contact with the creation of RESTful APIs It simulates the management of a blog written in Python via web interface using this api.
+The Masterblog API is a first contact with the creation of RESTful APIs.
+It simulates the management of a blog written in Python via web interface using this api.